biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   By default, set ignore case.
 If they provide the XML file, then cases will be differentiated
 -   Update the cookbook on Command Prompt

+### July 30 - Current (Week 14)

+-   Only consider cases difference for Molecular Weight.
+Revert all cases consideration for other properties.
+-   Managed to link up with JABAWS via SVN.
+However, there exists a strange problem.
+Could only link up from home but not university network.

 Skype call notes
 ----------------